oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 ## Summary

-The purpose of this feature is to enable support for networks not defined by oVirt, but supplied by an external provider.
+Currently the Openstack Neutron integration allows oVirt to integrate with Openstack Neutron.
+This purpose of this feature is to simplify this to make it easier to add support for networks supplied by external providers.
+The providers will be able to provide networks using a simplified Neutron-like API.

 ### Owner